On the emergence of heat waves in the transient thermal grating geometry: Abstract

 \section{Abstract}

-In this work, the heat wave in transient thermal grating is studied based on phonon Boltzmann transport equation (BTE).
-Numerical results show that the heat wave phenomenon could appear in both the ballistic and hydrodynamic regimes when the nonlinear phonon dispersion and polarization are not accounted.
-When the phonon dispersion and polarization are accounted, the heat wave could appear in the hydrodynamic regime.
-Whether the heat wave could appear in the ballistic regime depends on the phonon dispersion.
-In suspended graphene, the heat wave phenomenon could appear in low temperatures but disappear at room temperature.
-In silicon, the heat wave phenomenon disappears.
+{{The propagation of heat in the transient thermal grating geometry is studied based on phonon Boltzmann transport equation (BTE) in different phonon transport regimes.
+Our analytical and numerical results show that the phonon dispersion relation and temperature play a significant role in the emergence of heat wave.
+For the frequency-independent BTE, the heat wave appears as long as the phonon resistive scattering is not sufficient, while for the frequency-dependent BTE, the heat wave could disappear in the ballistic regime, depending on the grating period and temperature.
+We predict that the heat wave could appear in the suspended graphene and silicon in extremely low temperature but disappear at room temperature.}}